 Employees can get support from their Union or their professional body (if they are a member of either), or the Citizens Advice Bureau.
 They may also, if they wish, get legal representation at their own personal cost.

-Further information is also available on the HCPC website and from the case manager assigned to the case in the Fitness to Practise (FTP) Department.
+Further information is also available on the Social Work England website and from the case manager assigned to the case in the Fitness to Practise (FTP) Department.